 When planning the configuration of your High Availability (HA) network, you have to decide whether you want to install the UMS Server and UMS Load Balancer on the same host or on separate hosts.
 At the same time, there is a question how many UMS Servers and UMS Load Balancers are required.
 The following article describes the most common use cases and provides only general sizing recommendations.
 Your individual configuration may differ.

 When deciding how many UMS Servers and UMS Load Balancers you need, simply counting your endpoint devices is not enough.
 Most importantly, you have to analyze the entire network environment as well as the other circumstances within your workplace.
-See Installation and Sizing Guidelines as well as Installation Types & Diagrams and contact your IGEL reseller to get counsel.
+See Installation and Sizing Guidelines for IGEL UMS as well as IGEL UMS Installation Types & Diagrams and contact your IGEL reseller to get counsel.

 UMS Server & UMS Load Balancer Are Installed on the Same Host Machine